 Orange curtains of sun-drying persimmons are one of the seasonally nostalgic scenes in Japan.
 Japanese people have been making dried persimmons called Hoshi-gaki (干し柿) from fall to winter.
 This traditional simple idea came out for eliminating astringency in persimmons and also to preserve them for winter.

-The chewy and sweet Hoshigaki attract some Japanese like my father, on the other hand, its texture let others away like me and my mother.
+The chewy and sweet Hoshigaki attracts some Japanese like my father, on the other hand, its texture let others away like me and my mother.

 Dried persimmons have been made not only in Japan but also in Asian countries such as China and South Korea for a long time, but the drying methods and texture differ in each area.